The Girl on a Motorcycle: Plot

 The film is set in France and Germany.
 Newly married Rebecca leaves her husband Raymond's bed on her prized motorbike—her symbol of freedom and escape.
 During her ride to visit Daniel, her lover in Heidelberg, she indulges in psychedelic and erotic reveries as she relives her changing relationship with the two men.
 Her flashback scenes reveal the background story.
 Rebecca met Daniel while working at her father's bookshop a few weeks before her marriage to Raymond, a school teacher.
-Daniel gives Rebecca motorcycle driving lessons on a Norton motorcycle.
+Daniel gives Rebecca motorcycle driving lessons on a Norton Atlas motorcycle.
 They quickly become lovers.
 She asks him if he will marry her, and he simply says "No".
 She tells him that she is soon to be married, and he says he will give her a wedding present.
 A Harley Davidson Electra Glide motorcycle is delivered to Rebecca at the bookshop.
 Her father says she should refuse it, but she asks Raymond what she should do and he says she should do what will make her happy.
 She rides the motorcycle from France to Germany to be with Daniel.
-After having several drinks of kirsch in a small village bar, she drives fast and recklessly, and although she wears leathers she has no helmet.
-Her ride to Daniel ends prematurely when she collides with a truck which swerves in front of her, throwing her head-first through the windscreen of an oncoming car, which then crashes into the truck.
+After having several drinks of kirsch in a small village bar, she drives fast and recklessly, and although she wears leathers she has no helmet, and her ride to Daniel ends prematurely when she collides with a truck which swerves in front of her, throwing her head-first through the windscreen of an oncoming car, which then crashes into the truck.